AlexandreWadoux/soilspec/README.md

 * `chBLCext`: function to fit a convex hull to the region of interest.
 The regions of interest are absorbance or reflectance of some secondary clay minerals or iron oxides from vis-NIR spectra.
 The function contains three arguments and returns five values.
 The function argument description is obtained by `?soilspec::chBLCext`.

 * `eval`: function to compute of a set of accuracy measures between observed and predicted continuous values or classes.
 The user must specify the type of variable, either quantitative or categorical.
 For both types of variable, a set of accuracy measures is reported.
 The list of accuracy measures is provided by writing `?soilspec::eval`.
-The function contains three arguments and returns a number of values equal to the number of accuracy measures computed.
+The function contains three arguments and returns a number of accuracy measures.

 * `myImagePlot`: function to plot an image from a matrix.
 This simple function takes as single argument a matrix and returns a plot of this matrix.
 The functions details are accessed by writing `?soilspec::myImagePlot`.